Bourbon Street by Alexis Chabert

 Rogon le Leu, by Alexis Chabert

-He additionally worked with Bertrand Escaich on the children's comic book 'Noémie' for Pointe Noire in 2001.
-Two years later, he created 'La Prophétie des Deux Mondes' with Frédéric Lenoir, a heroic fantasy comic that was published by Albin Michel until 2008.
+Chabert additionally worked with Bertrand Escaich on the children's comic book 'Noémie' for Pointe Noire in 2001.
+Two years later, he created 'La Prophétie des Deux Mondes' with Frédéric Lenoir, a heroic fantasy comic published by Albin Michel until 2008.
 Chabert and Lenoir were also present in L'Écho des Savanes magazine with 'L'Élu', a satirical comic about George W. Bush.
-In 2009 Chabert worked with François Dimberton on the graphic novel 'Taxi Molloy', that was published by Bamboo.
+In 2009, Chabert worked with François Dimberton on the graphic novel 'Taxi Molloy', published by Bamboo.

 Noémie by Alexis Chabert

-He could express his passion for music in his next graphic novel, that was called 'Bourbon Street' and was situated in New Orleans.
+Chabert could express his passion for music in his next graphic novel, 'Bourbon Street', set in New Orleans.
 It was written by Philippe Charlot and published by Bamboo in two books in 2011 and 2012.
-Chabert then teamed up with writer Michaël Sztanke for 'La faute, une vie en Corée du Nord', a "docu-fiction" about life in North Korea (Delcourt, 2014).
+Chabert then teamed up with writer Michaël Sztanke for 'La Faute, Une Vie en Corée du Nord', a "docu-fiction" about life in North Korea (Delcourt, 2014).
 He worked with Dimberton again on comic books about comedian Louis de Funès (Delcourt, 2014) and singer Serge Gainsbourg (Jungle!, 2015).

 Louis de Funès by Alexis Chabert

-Series and books by Alexis Chabert you can order today:
+Series en boeken door Alexis Chabert you can order today:

 X